 Associated with each point on a simplified segment is the radius of the maximal disk at that point.
 The SA together with this radius function of position on the axis is called the symmetric axis transform (SAT).
-The radius function can be analyzed in terms of curvature properties [7] which characterize the behavior of the width of the object at that point, e.g., as flaring or cupping.
-One of the attractive properties of the SAT is that it separates these width properties from the curvature properties of the axis.
+The radius function can be analyzed in terms of curvature properties [Blum and Nagel, 1978] which characterize the behavior of the width of the object at that point, e.g., as flaring or cupping.
+One of the attractive properties from the curvature properties of the axis.
 These two sets of curvature properties can be used to further segment the SA and thus the object.

-Nackman [8] has shown how the ideas of the SAT and the associated width and axis curvatures generalize to three dimensions.
-The "axis" becomes a locus of the centers of maximal balls, which in general is a branching surface.
+Nackman [1985] has shown how the ideas of the SAT and the associated width and axis curvatures generalize to three dimensions.
+The 'axis' becomes a locus of the centers of maximal balls, which in general is a branching surface.
 This surface can be subdivided into simplified segments at the branch curves, and again a natural subdivision is frequently produced.